View Camera Photography

 For context

 View camera photography dates back to the mid-nineteenth century and is one of the oldest forms of photography.
-View cameras were still in mainstream use until the early twenty-first century and have seen a resurgence in popularity in recent years, amongst enthusiasts.
+View cameras were still in mainstream use until the early twenty-first century, and they’ve seen a resurgence in popularity in recent years among enthusiasts.
 They remain in a class of their own for technical ability, quality, and charm.
-These cameras have very few moving parts and many are fully customisable.
-They are mechanical beasts which are endearing to use but will punish the uninitiated.
-View cameras have a slow and contemplative process, which takes a while to master, but are well worth the time to learn.
-There are many formats and configurations to choose from, all with their own set of merits and disadvantages.
-These cameras have stood the test of time, the digital revolution and continue to be produced to this day.
+These cameras have very few moving parts, and many are fully customizable.
+They’re mechanical beasts that are endearing to use but will definitely punish the uninitiated.
+View cameras have a slow and contemplative process, which takes a while to master, but is it worth the time to learn?
+There are many formats and configurations to choose from, each with its own set of merits and disadvantages.
+These cameras have stood the test of time, the digital revolution, and continue to be produced to this day.

 The Test Run

-Having just purchased his view camera, Dan took it with him on his trip to Scotland as a test run, and these are the pictures that followed.
+Having just purchased my view camera, I took it with me on my trip to Scotland as a test run, and these are the pictures that followed.

-*Note Dan did NOT take any notes on exposure, composition, movements or metering settings on this test run but these will be included in future collections and projects with the camera.
+*Note: I did NOT take any notes on exposure, composition, movements, or metering settings on this test run, but these will be included in future collections and projects with the camera.

 The photos were taken on a Toyo-Field 45CF with a Fujinon NW S 180mm f/5.6 and a myriad of film backs, film stocks, and accessories.
 All the negatives were developed at Jacks Lab in Bristol.
 Following that, the photos were then digitised using a mixture of DSLR scanning equipment and a Nikon D800 with a Nikon 60mm f2.8 AF Macro Lens.
 After this, the images were edited using Negitve Lab Pro and Lightroom Classic.